DarkOwlz1441/tic-tac-toing/README.md

 - Originally, I was intending to develop an AI for another game mode against the computer, but I gave up given the time.
 - My 9-years-old sister helped me test the game.
 She liked to play as the 'Seven'.
 - ~~My dad is a complete jerk.~~
+- The main version of this project and Windows one have literally 2 lines of difference.
+It's just that in one I use os.execute("clear") to clear the screen and in the other I use os.execute("cls"), because the operating system facilities to clear the screen in Windows and Unix-like systems have different names.
+That makes the original project 4 characters = 4 bytes larger than the Windows one.
+I think I was just too lazy to build a solution that was compatible with both systems.
+- I can play like 3 instruments.